 Data Stewards: The UMGC employees, or designees, who are responsible for determining User access and assigning Data Classifications to data originating from or residing in their respective business units.

-Employees: University staff and faculty, including nonexempt, exempt, and overseas staff and collegiate and adjunct faculty.
+Employee: University staff and faculty, including nonexempt, exempt, and overseas staff and collegiate and adjunct faculty.

 Information: Any communication or representation of knowledge such as facts, data, or opinions in any medium or form, including textual, numerical, graphic, cartographic, narrative, or audiovisual.

-Information Governance Team: A group of representatives from the various functional areas of the University and third party subject matter experts as appropriate who are responsible for (i) providing interdepartmental oversight and strategic management of the University's Information and Information Resources; (ii) facilitating the integration of Privacy by Design into University operations; and (iii) supporting the development and review of Information Governance related policies and procedures across the University.
+Information Governance Team (IGT): A group of representatives from the various functional areas of the University and third party subject matter experts as appropriate who are responsible for (i) providing interdepartmental oversight and strategic management of the University's Information and Information Resources; (ii) facilitating the integration of Privacy by Design into University operations; and (iii) supporting the development and review of Information Governance related policies and procedures across the University.

 Information Resource: Anything that is intended to generate, store, or transmit Information.

 Information System Steward: A UMGC staff member or other individual providing services to the University who is responsible for the development, procurement, compliance, and/or final disposition of an Information System.

 Integrity: The principle of ensuring Records and the Information contained therein are accurate and Authentic by guarding against improper information modification or destruction.

 Least Privilege: The security objective of granting an individual access to only such Informational Resources and records, and the Information contained therein, as necessary to perform the individual's job.

 Privacy: The right of a party to maintain control over and Confidentiality of Information about itself.